 So, what situations would be good for chrome cobalt upper dentures?
 Why spend more money?

 It's important to understand that cobalt chrome dentures look like any other dentures from the "outside".
 You do not see a load of metal, like Richard Kiel as "Jaws" in the James Bond movies!
 The teeth on the dentures are normal acrylic denture teeth.

 What IS different is the framework or base for the denture that fits inside your mouth.
 This framework, hidden from view, can be made of chrome cobalt.
 Upper dentures in particular can be made much smaller than the equivalent acrylic denture.

-Here is a chrome cobalt framework without any teeth on it;
+Here is a chrome cobalt framework in the dental laboratory without any teeth on it yet;